resuminator/docs/docs/developer-guide/tech-stack.md

 # Tech Stack

-Resuminator from the outside may look like a simple piece of software but the machinery underneath it sophisticated enough to provide you a smooth user experience and seamleass resume building experience.
+Resuminator from the outside may look like a simple piece of software but the machinery underneath it sophisticated enough to provide you a smooth user experience and seamless resume building experience.

 We develop and deploy our products with a variety of frameworks and tools.
 You can find the tech stack related to different repositories below.